sarslanoglu/turkish_cities/README.md

 ### Finding city name by phone code

-There are 81 cities in Turkey.
+There are 82 phone codes for each city in Turkey (Istanbul is an exception with different phone codes for Anatolian side and European side).
 By calling a phone code between 212-488 will give city_name.
-All phone codes are even sending odd number will give error without searching.
+All phone codes ending with even numbers.
+So sending an odd number will give an error without searching.

 ```rb
 TurkishCities.find_name_by_phone_code(312)    # => "Ankara"